jnagykuhlen/FairplayMP/README.md

-**Before you start, be aware that the current FairplayMP requires multiple physical/virtual machines to run it.**
+~~**Before you start, be aware that the current FairplayMP requires multiple physical/virtual machines to run it.**~~

+**Updated by Jonas Nagy-Kuhlen in this fork:** FairplayMP now allows multiple instances on the local machine.
+See modified ``config.xml`` for usage information.
+Note that this fork ignores SSL certificates and communicates over a plain TCP connection to simplify testing.

 Reference: [[Readme](http://www.cs.huji.ac.il/project/Fairplay/FairplayMP/Readme.txt)]